-With that said, I’m going to come right out and connect the dots: when it comes to the photography decision, you need to invest in the best Paris proposal photographer you can afford as part of your total proposal budget, which can include:
+That said and before we talk about photography packages specifically, let me remind you that when it comes to hiring a Paris proposal photographer, you need to invest in the best studio you can afford as part of your total marriage proposal budget, which may include:

 - her diamond engagement ring;

 - proposal planner;